uzi-belfayez/Pricer-Agent/README.md

 The system combines different pricing strategies through specialized agents:

-- **Specialist Agent**: Expert system for specific product categories
+- **Specialist Agent**: Expert system for specific product categories, hosted on Modal as a fine-tuned LLM
 - **Frontier Agent**: Advanced pricing analysis using cutting-edge AI models
 - **Random Forest Agent**: Machine learning based price prediction
-- **Ensemble Agent**: Combines predictions from other agents using weighted averaging
+- **Ensemble Agent**: Combines predictions from all agents using weighted averaging (Linear Regression)
 - **Scanner Agent**: Processes and normalizes price data
-- **Planning Agent**: Coordinates pricing strategies and deal evaluation
+- **Planning Agent**: Coordinates between the scanner agent, which looks for deals, the ensemble agent, responsible for pricing and identifying deals, and the emailing agent, which sends the notification for the best possible deal.

 ## Features